sfermigier/fermigier.com-gridsome/blog/2011-9-28-video-interview-during-open-world-forum.md

 title: "Video interview during the Open World Forum"
 date: 2011-09-28
 path: 2011/9/video-interview-during-open-world-forum
+summary: "I was at the Open World Forum last week (which I also help organize) and had the pleasure to be interviewed by Sandro Groganz, a partner with Age Of Peers and a specialist of open source marketing."
+tags: ['Misc']
 ---

 I was at the <a href="http://www.openworldforum.org/">Open World Forum</a> last week (which I also help organize) and had the pleasure to be interviewed by <a href="http://www.ageofpeers.com/sandro">Sandro Groganz</a>, a partner with Age Of Peers and a specialist of open source marketing.